seniorgu/aasa/README.md

 - an **enterprise AI absorption and coexistence architecture**, and

-- a complement to the more AI-native orientation of AISA.
+- a complement to the more AI-native orientation of AISA (AI Solution Architecture).

 The specification emphasizes: